Generalized Anxiety Disorder

-In addition to suffering from constant (or non-stop) worries and anxieties, people with generalized anxiety disorder may have low self-esteem or feel insecure because they see people's intentions or events in negative terms, or they experience them as intimidating or critical.
+In addition to suffering from constant (or non-stop) worries and anxieties, people with generalized anxiety disorder may have low self-esteem or feel insecure.
+They may see people's intentions or events in negative terms, or they experience them as intimidating or critical.
 Physical symptoms may lead them to seek treatment from a primary care doctor, cardiologist, pulmonary specialist or gastroenterologist.
 Stress can intensify the anxiety.

-Experts believe that some people with this disorder have a genetic (inherited) tendency to develop it.
-The disorder probably stems from how a variety of brain structures communicate with each other as they manage the fear response.
-Chemical messengers, gamma aminobutyric acid (GABA) and serotonin, transmit signals along the circuits connecting brain regions.
-The medications used to treat anxiety affect these circuits.
+Some people with this disorder have a genetic (inherited) tendency to develop it.
+The disorder probably stems from how a variety of brain structures communicate with each other as the individual tries to manage the fear response.
+Life experience, significant relationships and environmental stresses also influence the development of this disorder.

 About 3% to 8% of people in the United States have generalized anxiety disorder.
 Women have the problem twice as often as men.
 The average adult patient first seeks professional help between the ages of 20 and 30.
 However, the illness can occur at any age.
 Generalized anxiety disorder also has been diagnosed in young children, teenagers and elderly people.
 The illness is the most common anxiety disorder affecting people age 65 and older.

 Of all psychiatric illnesses, generalized anxiety disorder is the least likely to occur alone.
-Between 50% and 90% of people with the disorder also have at least one other problem, usually panic disorder, a phobia, depression, dysthymia (a less severe form of depression), alcoholism or some other form of substance abuse.
+Between 50% and 90% of people with the disorder also have at least one other problem, usually panic disorder, a phobia, depression, alcoholism or some other form of substance abuse.